For Undergraduate Students

 Our confidential study skills support offers you individual discussions with a consultant who will help you improve your academic performance and efficiency.
 Your consultant will meet with you, discuss your concerns, and help you discover learning techniques that will enable you to enhance your overall academic performance.
 All appointments with study skills consultants are free, and you may meet with them for a one-time troubleshooting session or on a regular basis.

-Study Skills Consultant Appointment Hours for Spring 2015:
+Study Skills Consultant Appointment Hours for Fall 2015: